jonasjaeger-sci/mod905/docs/user/intro.rst

 Introduction to rare event methods
 ==================================

-pyretis is a computational library for performing transition interface sampling [TIS]_  and replica exchange transition interface sampling [RETIS]_.
+pytismol is a computational library for performing transition interface sampling [TIS]_  and replica exchange transition interface sampling [RETIS]_.